sbeecher0575/nlpbias/README.md

 This folder contains graphs and plots used in the paper and extra ones that did not fit, but I felt were beneficial.
 It also contains the R file I used to create them.

+## bias_question.pdf

+The paper describing the project, theory, sources, and mathematical derivations.

 ## bias_question.py

 This python program creates the questions from the sentence text, trains the models on the training data, and writes output files to the answers folder and final counts to bias_results.csv